The Post-Quantum Signature Problem

 For a chain whose threat model explicitly includes well-funded adversaries (including nation-state actors preparing for the post-quantum era), eliminating setup ceremony risk is worth the larger proof size.

 SNARKs have smaller proofs (typically 128–256 bytes for Groth16) and fast on-chain verification.
-STARKs are larger (our Winterfell proofs are 10–20 KB) with slower verification.
+STARKs are larger (Winterfell proofs are in the ~10–20 KB band) with slower verification.

 For Shell Chain's use case — off-chain batch verification, not on-chain